fastly/Raikkonen/README.md

 instruct further state-reliant instructions in how to represent the state value.
 The minimum value is 0, the maximum value is `2^32 - 1`.

+#### Trigger

+Triggers allow us to specify when states should be entered.
+A trigger can be specified to execute on function entry, function exit, when a particular source file / line tuple, or binary / address tuple is executed.
+Triggers function similarly to the `define` command in that they represent state or callback behavior.
+However, a `trigger` command does result in bytecode that is sent to the traced process, and can allow tracing to occur without manual program instrumentation.

+The `trigger` command has a few forms:

+    trigger state STATE_SCHED src/sched.c:123
+    trigger state STATE_FOO libfoo.so:foo_start
+    trigger state STATE_BAR foobard:main
+    trigger callback CALLBACK_ENTRY handle_session:entry
+    trigger callback CALLBACK_EXIT handle_session:exit

+Because triggers implement dynamic instrumentation functionality, it is important to ensure that one enables Raikkonen prior to any code execution that may have an associated trigger.

+Triggers may be specified globally, in which case they will always execute.
+They may also be specified in the context of an epoch, in which case they will only execute if the program is currently executing within that state.

+##### Bytecode

+    0x74 0x65 0x68 0x64 0xe4 0x00 0x00000000 0x0000 ...
+0x00
+    prologue                 s/c? id         len    len end

+ * `s/c?` is a single byte that declares whether we are entering a state or executing a callback.
+A value of 0 represents "state", any non-zero value means "callback".
+ * `id` is the ID of the state or callback to be entered or executed.
+ * `len` is 2 bytes signifying a variable length string containing the tuple to process the trigger
+ * A trailing NUL byte after `len` bytes signifies the end of the message.

 #### When

 The `when` command provides an interface for specifying behavior when a